 We quickly learnt which addresses demanded some special care.
 Some had springy letterboxes that snapped back at your fingers.
 Others had rabid dogs that leapt at the slot as the paper sailed through.
 You edged it open then hit the rolled up paper with the palm of your hand, launching it across the hall and annoying the dog even more.

 If you did a paper round in north Oxford, you had to have some strength.
-The roads linking the Banbury Road and the Woodstock Road were stuffed full of university academics and wealthy business people.
+The roads linking the Banbury Road and the Woodstock Road were awash with university academics and wealthy business people.
 They did not take The Sun or The Mirror – and very few took The Daily Mail or The Express.
 Oh no, their daily reading was The Daily Telegraph, The Guardian and The Times, still a broadsheet around 1980 (it went tabloid in 2003).

 The bulk of the bags slung round the necks of these stoic youngsters doing a paper round were consequently vast.
 They were particularly heavy on a Sunday when their orange bags were full of The Observer and The Sunday Times with all their supplements and magazines.
 One of our news team at BBC Radio Oxford saw a heavy laden red-faced paperboy struggling on his bike and thought it might be make a feature for the breakfast show.
 It did – and hopefully increased the Christmas tips for those gallant souls.